raulbethencourt/tools/README.md

 After customize my db, I creats new db in devilbox phpmyadmin and I do import db or I copy past the query in sql.

 6. Pakcs.
 If necesary ill do (composer install), or (npm i) or an other command to make work the extensions.
+To do that i have to do it inside the docker container of devil box (./shell.sh) entering command.

+### STEP before send projecto prod enviroment.

+1. Check all files change it in the process.

 ```markdown
 Syntax highlighted code block